medik8s/fence-agents-remediation/README.md

 * `remediationStrategy` - either `OutOfServiceTaint` or `ResourceDeletion`:
     * `OutOfServiceTaint`: This remediation strategy implicitly causes the deletion of the pods and the detachment of the associated volumes on the node.
 It achieves this by placing the [`OutOfServiceTaint` taint](https://kubernetes.io/docs/reference/labels-annotations-taints/#node-kubernetes-io-out-of-service) on the node.
     * `ResourceDeletion`: This remediation strategy deletes the pods on the node.
+* `sharedSecretName` - the name of the Secret containing cluster-wide parameters.
+Defaults to "fence-agents-credentials-shared", but can be overridden by the user.
+* `nodeSecretNames` - is mapping the node name to the Secret name which contains params relevant for that node.

 The FenceAgentsRemediation CR is created by the administrator and is used to trigger the fence agent on a specific node.
 The CR includes an *agent* field for the fence agent name, *sharedparameters* field with all the shared, not specific to a node, parameters, and a *nodeparameters* field to specify the parameters for the fenced node.
 For better understanding please see the below example of FenceAgentsRemediation CR for node `worker-1` (see it also as the [sample FAR](https://github.com/medik8s/fence-agents-remediation/blob/main/config/samples/fence-agents-remediation_v1alpha1_fenceagentsremediation.yaml)):